Public-Health-Scotland/R-Resources/using SMRA with R.md

 ## Close the connection

-At the end of the session close the channel using:
+At the end of the session close the channel by removing the object:

-    odbcClose(channel)
+    rm(channel)

 # Views and variables in SMRA